HampusAndersson01/Parameter-Database/README.md

 cd api && npm install
 ```

-Create a .env file in the parent root folder and add the following:
+Create a .env file in the api root folder and add the following:

 ```
 HOST={ip address/localhost}